xjx00/sgp4_sat_tracker/README.md

 $ sudo pip install sgp4 jdcal python-pyserial requests
 $ python wri_sattrack.py
 ```
-Follow the guide to enter the name of the Sat you want to follow and your Coordinates.
+Follow the guide to enter the name of the Sat you want to track and enter your Coordinates.

 You can change the code to make the data output by `print()` or `ser.write()` .